surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

    -  Editing Reports and Dashboards.

-   -  Specifying which users and groups as authority to access the data.
+   -  Specifying which users and groups has authority to access the data.

-   -  Renaming, and Deleting.
+   -  Renaming and deleting reports and dashboard.

-   - Assigning Thumbnails (only Admin has access to upload a thumbnail).
+   - Assigning Thumbnailsts and dashboards to repor (only admin has access to upload a thumbnail).

    -  Set Report and Dashboard to Home page.